 Playford’s South Australia is at once scholarly, lively and accessible to the general reader.
 This hard-covered book of 408 pages, includes more than 130 illustrations (photographs, tables and graphs), a comprehensive bibliography and index, and chronologies of the Playford period.

 Edited by Brian Dickey

 Using the lifetime service of William Shakespeare as an official with the City Council as a framework, this collection of essays by members of the Association explores a variety of aspects of the life of the city of Adelaide in the period 1860-1930.
 Themes covered include the city’s churches, homes, schools, pubs, parklands, stores and more.
 There are essays on the Botanic Garden, the abattoirs at Gepps Cross (established by the City Council), the fish market and the grant of the title ‘Lord’ Mayor.
 The collection, though now out of print, is available in libraries.
 It is a vivid evocation of past times in the city of Adelaide.

 The Members’ Work Database is a catalogue of work produced by historians who are members of the various State and Territory Professional Historians Associations.

-In November 2016 Adelaide's Jubilee International Exhibition 1887-1888.
-The event, the building, the legacy (Sydney, Crossing Press) was published (C. Garnaut, J. Collins and B. Jolly eds).
+was published in November 2016 (C. Garnaut, J. Collins and B. Jolly eds).
 The PHA (SA) assisted the book's publication which contains several members' research contributions.